Hell in a Cell: History

 In 2016, Charlotte Flair and Sasha Banks became the first women to step inside the Hell in a Cell match at Hell in a Cell in October 2016 when Banks defended the Raw Women's Championship against Flair, who won the match.

 Ahead of Hell in a Cell in September 2018, the structure went through a significant overhaul.
 The fully crimson-red structure is smaller, with the wires being less pliable, making the structure stronger, yet lighter.
 Randy Orton and Jeff Hardy faced off against each other in the first crimson cell, a match which Orton won.

-June 18–21, 2021 marked the following records: three shows featuring Hell in a Cell matches (SmackDown, Hell in a Cell PPV, and Raw), the first-ever SmackDown Hell in a Cell match, and the first-ever competitor to compete in 2 back-to-back Hell in a Cell matches (Bobby Lashley).
+The crimson cell would be swapped out for the standard gray one come WrestleMania 39 in 2023.

 Kennel from Hell match/Other appearances and variations

 The structure itself has made four additional appearances, although WWE does not consider them to be Hell in a Cell matches.
-During the first-ever First Blood match which was between Kane and Stone Cold Steve Austin at King of the Ring in May 1998, the cell used earlier in the night was lowered.
+During the first-ever First Blood match which was between Kane and Stone Cold Steve Austin at King of the Ring in June 1998, the cell used earlier in the night was lowered.
 The second featured Big Boss Man challenging Al Snow for the WWF Hardcore Championship in a Kennel from Hell match at Unforgiven in September 1999.
 The match consisted of a standard steel cage with the cell placed atop it and the object was to escape from both the cage and cell while trying to avoid guard dogs that were placed between the ring and cell door.
 Snow, the first competitor to escape the steel cage and the cell, was declared the winner.
-The third time was on the September 28, 2009, episode of Raw during a gauntlet match with John Cena against Chris Jericho, Big Show and Randy Orton.
+The third time was on September 28, 2009, episode of Raw during a gauntlet match with John Cena against Chris Jericho, Big Show and Randy Orton.
 The cell was lowered after Cena defeated Jericho and Big Show by disqualification when Orton's turn came.
 Cena ordered the cell to be lowered and then brawled Orton on top of the structure.
 The match was declared a no-contest.
-The fourth time was on the October 20, 2014, episode of Raw when the Hell in a Cell structure was lowered on orders from Kane during a handicap street fight involving Kane, Orton, and Seth Rollins against Cena and Dean Ambrose which Kane, Orton, and Rollins won.
+The fourth time was on October 20, 2014, episode of Raw when the Hell in a Cell structure was lowered on orders from Kane during a handicap street fight involving Kane, Orton, and Seth Rollins against Cena and Dean Ambrose which Kane, Orton, and Rollins won.
 At Hell in a Cell in October 2017, Shane McMahon and Kevin Owens competed in a Hell in a Cell match billed as the first under Falls Count Anywhere rules (despite the Hell in a Cell previously having this stipulation in its rules by default).
-In October 2020, Roman Reigns and Jey Uso competed in the first-ever Hell in a Cell match contested under an "I quit" stipulation.
+In October 2020, Roman Reigns and Jey Uso competed in the first-ever Hell in a Cell match contested under an "I quit" stupulation.